dward2/BME547/Assignments/CPAP Measurements/README.md

 ![V1 setup](Images/bi-directional%20venturi.jpg)

-Flow through a venturi tube is calculated from the pressure drop between the wider portion of the tube upstream of the tube and the narrow portion of the tube.
-From the Bernouli equation and conservation of mass, at a constant volume flowrate, the linear velocity of the flow will change as the cross- sectional area for flow changes.
+Flow through a venturi tube is calculated from the pressure drop between the wider portion of the tube upstream of the constriction and the narrow portion of the tube.
+From the Bernoulli equation and conservation of mass, at a constant volume flow rate, the linear velocity of the flow will change as the cross-sectional area for flow changes.
 This change in linear velocity will change the pressure.
 The ratio of pressures and areas can be used to calculate the volumetric flow.

 ![venturi_flow_equation](Images/venturi_flow_equation.jpg)